andreij6/CashRegister/README.md

 Features
 --------

-- Add Products to the Cart
+- Add Products to a Shopping Cart
-- Create New Products with either specified or auto-generated Product Code
+- Create New Products with either custom or auto-generated Product Code
-- See the Cart Price total by touching the Checkout button.
+- View Shopping Cart Total Price

 Overview
 ------------